-- FORM QUESTIONS - qualitative registrant questions (i.e. phone number, favorite cephalopod)
+- FORM PROMPTS - qualitative registrant questions (i.e. travel info, personal info, etc.)

-- REGISTRATION ITEMS - the tangible selections a registrant can make (i.e. fees, sessions, etc.)
+- REGISTRATION ITEMS - options you give to the registrant for selection (i.e. fees, sessions, etc.)

 An item is the basic building block of your registration experience.
-Items can come in various shapes and sizes - the key is understanding how to use them.
-Here are a few examples how what our event hosts will use the item tool for:
+Here are a few examples of how our event hosts will use the item tool:

 - Creating session options for registrants to select